sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 ## Live ESP32 hardware workflow

 The live hardware workflow is optional for artifact review.
-It is included to document the physical validation path used for the smart-home case study.
+It is included to document the physical implementation path used for the smart-home case study.

 The live ESP32 workflow was tested on macOS only.
 Reviewers who do not have the ESP32 setup should use the hardware-free replay workflow instead.